 Learn More about SecDevOps Training

-This is only an introduction for how you can introduce a security mindset to your DevOps practices.
-If you’d like to learn more about best practices and tools to secure your applications and systems during development, join us for a SecDevOps-centered webinar on November 16 at 12pm EST. This webcast will go in depth on how to:
+This is only an introduction for how you can integrate a security mindset into your DevOps practices.
+If you’d like to learn more about best practices and tools to secure your applications and systems during development, contact our security team here at Atlantic BT.
+We know all of the ins and outs necessary to guide you to confidence and safety.

 With these best practices and more, you will be well on your way to delivering secure-by-design software that integrates effectively with your chosen platforms.